jkkummerfeld/irc-disentanglement/data/README.md

 File / folder      | Contents
 ------------------ | -----------
-train              | Folder containing all training files. dev                | Folder containing all files to be used for development / validation. test               | Folder containing all test files [Not included until the DSTC 8 competition concludes]. channel-two        | Folder containing our annotation of data from Elsner and Charniak (2008). annotation-process | Folder containing (1) files used while developing the annotation scheme, and (2) the original annotations before adjudication. list...txt         | Files specifying lists of files (e.g. all the training files). glove-ubuntu.txt   | GloVe vectors, trained on all of the Ubuntu IRC logs. vocab.txt          | The vocabulary used in the GloVe vectors.
+train              | Folder containing all training files. dev                | Folder containing all files for development / validation. test               | Folder containing all test files **(Not included until the DSTC 8 competition concludes)**. channel-two        | Folder containing our annotation of data from Elsner and Charniak (2008). annotation-process | Folder containing (1) files used while developing the annotation scheme, and (2) the original annotations for dev, test, and channel-two files before adjudication. list...txt         | Files specifying lists of files (e.g. all the training files). glove-ubuntu.txt   | GloVe vectors, trained on all of the Ubuntu IRC logs (after tokenisation and rare word replacement with special symbols). vocab.txt          | The vocabulary used in the GloVe vectors.

 For details about how these files were chosen for annotation and which annotator annotated each one, see [this page](./READ.history.md).